RoryBrennan-Jones/veri-datalog/dafny/lcf/README.md

 ### Types and Builtins

 Unlike Datalog, Datalog+ supports constants other than atoms, including numbers, strings, and lists.
-There is also support for certain builtin operations, such as equality operators and string and list builtins.
+These types are not complete yet.
+It has not been decided yet if the numbers should be natural numbers or integers (or if both should be supported).
+Furthermore, strings do not support all characters that could be found in a legal Datalog+ string, including escaped characters such as double quotes.
+Also, lists currently only support constant terms and cannot use the pipe operator.
+In addition to these types, there is also support for certain builtin operations, such as equality operators and string and list builtins.